igcbioinformatics/ADER/README.md

 		What parameters we need to consider when counting

 #### 	LO 7.2 - Use featurecounts to generate table of gene counts
+		Interpret results from featurecounts

 #### 	LO 7.3 - Using Salmon to generate counts only with the transcriptome
+		Interpret results from salmon

 ### LO 8 - Generate lists of differentially expressed genes, at least for a simple pairwise comparison